typetools/templatefora-checker/README.md

   (and probably all occurrences of "Bottom") throughout the repository, and modified this README so that it describes your checker.

-* Remove all text up from the top of this README, through this line.
+* Remove all text from the top of this README, through this line.

 # TemplateForA Checker